The living room in your house can serve many purposes. It’s likely to be the place you linger the most, enjoying family time or solo relaxation.

 Choosing rugs for your living room is not always straightforward though.
 You need to marry what looks good with an item that stands the test of time and offers reliability and warmth underfoot.

 Here are a few helpful tips on choosing the right living room rug for your home.
-These helpful insights have been Sponsored by The Rug Seller.

 The Fibre Factor

 One of the most crucial areas for consideration is the fibre type and content.
 Some of this decision hinges on the likely usage and location of your living room rug.
 For example, is it purely for decorative purposes, or is it likely to be where kids sit to play and watch TV?